knokkelmanns/Kantox-QA-Test/Test Cases/Test cases.md

 - First rule.
 Should it apply to one type of product or not?
 If not, which product should be free if we add different ones?
 How should we decide which product should be free (cheaper or with higher cost)?
 If it relates to one type of product, we need to document that.
 - Second rule.
 Should it apply to one type of product or not?
 Document this after elaboration.
 - Third rule.
 Does it apply for one type of product or to the total Cart amount?
 Document this after elaboration.
+- Need to be explained what is the order of discounts if we have reached the appropriate number of products in the cart (and how it will be processed)?

 # Test Cases